salbahra/Sprinklers-PHP/README.md

 Instructions:
 -------------

 + You first need a working OpenSprinkler setup

-+ Install prerequisites as needed
++ Install prerequisites as needed (example for Debian)
   + ```apt-get install apache2 php5 libapache2-mod-php5```

 + Download the files